Albertzry/ML_HypoSpace/README.md

 2. **📦 3D Voxel Reconstruction** — gravity-constrained from top-down projections
 3. **🔀 Boolean Genetic Interactions** — logical function discovery

-### Key Findings

-Across instruction-tuned and reasoning-focused models, **Validity** often remains high while **Uniqueness** and **Recovery** degrade as the admissible space grows, revealing **mode collapse** that is invisible to correctness-only metrics.

-> 💡 HypoSpace offers a controlled probe—rather than a leaderboard—for methods that explicitly explore and cover admissible explanation spaces.

 ---